kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 ## Solution

-In the village there are $21$ liars.
+*Answer.* In the village there are $21$ liars.

+Alltogether there were $51+52+53+54+55+56+57=378$ answers “Yes”.
-Together, the $51+52+53+54+55+56+57=378$ answers “yes” were sanctioned.
-Let's note that every villager who tells the truth answered yes exactly once (for their favourite day) and every liar exactly six times (for all the days that aren't viṇa's favourite day).
-So if we turned one resident who says the truth into a liar, then in addition, we get five “redundant” answers yes.
-For a start, it pieṇemsim like everyone in the village was telling the truth, in which case we'd have to $273$ the answers “yes” directly together.
-Because we have $378$ answers to yes, we “seem” to have $378-273=105$ answers to yes.
-So we have to turn a $105:5=21$ villager into a meḷiem.
+Note that every villager who tells the truth answered "Yes" exactly once (for their favourite day) and every liar exactly six times (for all the days that aren't his/her favourite day).
+If we turn one resident who says the truth into a liar, then we get five surplus answers "Yes".
+In the beginning assume that everyone in the village is telling the truth; in this case there would be $273$ answers “Yes”.
+As there are $378$ answers "Yes", we have $378-273=105$ "redundant" answers "Yes".
+This can be achieved by turning $105:5=21$ villagers into liars.

 # <lo-sample/> LV.AMO.2022B.7.1

 The following text was written on the board: $A869B$.
-Each of the letters $A$ and $B$ must be replaced by one digit (they may also be the same) so that the resulting five digit number is divided by the $15$.
-How many different ways can you do this?
+Each of the letters $A$ and $B$ must be replaced by one digit (they may or may not be the same) so that the resulting five-digit number is divisible by $15$.
+In how many ways can you do this?

 <small>

 * cooked: variable, Digit, divisibility
-* questionType: Findcount
+* questionType: FindCount
 * domain: NT
 * LTopic: The resolution